xmikos/qspectrumanalyzer/README.md

 this number too big.

-Controls should be intuitive, but if you want consistent results, you should turn of automatic gain control (set it to some fixed number) and also set crop to 20% or more.
+Controls should be intuitive, but if you want consistent results, you should turn off automatic gain control (set it to some fixed number) and also set crop to 20% or more.
 For finding out ppm correction factor for your rtl-sdr stick, use [kalibrate-rtl](https://github.com/steve-m/kalibrate-rtl).